bofm/sublime_sqlplus/README.md

+# STATUS: UNSUPPORTED

+I stopped working with Oracle Database and unfortunately do not have time to support this project.

 # SQL*Plus plugin for Sublime Text 3

 Ever been annoyed by Oracle SQL*Plus’s lack of text editing features?
 Love Sublime Text?